-Get a pre-departure checklist
+Create a pre-departure checklist.

-- Identification A photo ID or passport.
+- Identification – You must present either your photo ID or passport.

-Bring your own snacks and alcohol
+Bring your own snacks and alcohol.

-Early to Rise, Early To Bed
+Early to Rise and Early to Bed

-Not all station stops are created equal
+Not all station stops are created equal.